- Location

 Employer and industry links

 The Pre-Apprenticeship course is linked to the electrical contracting industry through SECTT, (Scottish Electrical Charitable Training Trust) who oversee the training of every apprentice electrician in Scotland.
-It will be of assistance to you if you go to www.sectt.org.uk and arrange to do their aptitude test.
+To help you to understand whether an apprenticeship is right for you, take the SECTT aptitude test at www.sectt.org.uk.

 The SECTT Training Officer for Glasgow Clyde College liaises with electrical contractors in Glasgow, the west of Scotland and further afield.
 H.F.
 Group, A. Alexander & Son, Arthur MacKay, to name but a few.

-Glasgow Clyde College initially piloted, and has 20 years of experience, in delivering the Pre-Apprentice Electrical course and around 150 electrical contractors now regularly select prospective apprentices specifically from our Pre-Apprentice course.
+We initially piloted the pre-apprenticeship electrical installation course and have over 20 years of experience in delivering it.
+Around 150 electrical contractors now regularly select their prospective apprentices specifically from our pre-apprentice course.

 Jobs and further study

-- Modern Apprenticeship in Electrical Installation (SVQ Level 3)
+- Modern Apprenticeship in Electrical Installatio (SVQ Level 3)

-- HNC Electrical Engineering (designed for electricians who wish to further their understanding and prospects within the industry)
+- HNC Electrical Engineering, which is designed for electricians who wish to further their understanding and prospects within the industry

 I've applied — what happens next?